0330 822 0505

 In this guide, we’ve put together everything you need to know about getting a mortgage of this size, including how to boost your chances of getting approved, typical repayments on a £400,000 mortgage and how a broker can help you.

-Read on for more information or jump to the section that’s relevant to you via the links below…
+Read on for more information, or jump to the relevant section via the links below…

 How do you get a mortgage for £400,000?